PixsysBE/CakeRelease/README.md

 > This step is not needed if you don't create any Github release or publish to any Nuget source

+> Make sure your file encoding is UTF-8, Unix (LF) otherwise it might not work

 Set up your XML manifest (located in your .config folder) to provide information and include files in your package:

 ```xml